Weimax Wines & Spirits

 Still youthful, too, at 50 years of age.

-Riesling accounts for less than 3% of Austrian vineyards.
-Chardonnay, which also goes by the name "Morillon," accounts for less than 1%!
+Riesling accounts for about 4.6% of Austrian vineyards (it's grown over the past decade).
+Chardonnay, which also goes by the name "Morillon,", has become more prominent, going up from a mere 1% of vineyard plantings to 4.3%!
 Sauvignon Blanc has found a home in the Steiermark region where it makes amazingly good wines, easily on par with the best from California and France's Loire Valley.
 Pinot Blanc is often labeled as Weissburgunder and some very fine examples are here and there.

 The Regions of Austria